freemocap/documentation/docs/Writerside/topics/Frequently-Asked-Questions-FAQ.md

 ## Does FreeMoCap work in realtime?

-No, FreeMoCap does not currently work in realtime.
-It's a goal of ours, and we're currently restructuring our software to make this possible, but it will take some time.
+Not yet!
+FreeMoCap does not currently work in realtime, but we're working on it!

 ## Can FreeMoCap track multiple people at once?

-No, FreeMoCap only tracks one person at a time.
-We're working towards this functionality, but keeping track of which person is which across multiple camera views is hard.
+Not yet!
+FreeMoCap currently only tracks one person at a time, but we are working on adding multi-person tracking functionality.

 ## Can I track things that are not humans?

-No, FreeMoCap currently only tracks humans.
-We're working towards implementing DeepLabCut based animal tracking soon, and object tracking will follow that, but for now it's just humans.
+Not yet!
+FreeMoCap currently only tracks humans.
+We have done some proof-of-concept projects using [DeepLabCut](https://deeplabcut.org) and are currently working towards making this part of our standard pipeline.